eacwolf/titanic-survival-prediction/README.md

 # titanic-survival-prediction
-titanic survival prediction using machine learning (tool- Sklearn) 🚢 Titanic Machine Learning Project – Summary
+titanic survival prediction using machine learning (tool- Sklearn)

+check my blog to see how it is setuped/ https://medium.com/@akhilkrishnar4321/titanic-survival-prediction-using-machine-learning-41aa2bf8a6b8

+🚢 Titanic Machine Learning Project – Summary
 This project involves predicting passenger survival on the Titanic using machine learning techniques.
 The goal is to build models that can classify whether a passenger survived or not based on features such as age, gender, ticket class, etc.